Getting your Trinity Audio player ready... |

 Let’s answer a couple of common questions about the new GMAT percentile rankings.

-What percentile is a 770 GMAT score?
+What is a good GMAT score for MBA?

 What’s Next?